Guide

 Start with TypeScript or JavaScript when browser compatibility, full-stack JavaScript, npm packages, or framework integration are the main constraints.

 Start with R when the team and workflow are centered on statistical analysis, reporting, and R-specific packages.
+Start with Julia when the core requirement is custom scientific computing where multiple dispatch, numerical packages, and compiled specialized code are central.
+Start with Mojo only for narrow, measured CPU/GPU kernel or MAX-adjacent acceleration work where its beta status and license terms are acceptable.
+Start with MATLAB when the core requirement is an engineering workflow around MathWorks toolboxes, Simulink, and licensed product integration.
 Start with Rust or C++ when the core requirement is native performance, memory control, or low-level integration rather than orchestration.

 Sources